brysonsteck/riibalanced-patcher/SETUP.md

 # Setup the Patcher

+When you run the patcher, it will make sure you have everything you need before you start, including making sure you have the Riibalanced patch files in the right location.
+But if you want to be on the safe side before beginning, you can follow this guide.

-Click your OS below to jump to the section:
+Click your OS below to jump to their instructions:

 * [Linux/BSD](#linuxbsd)
 * [macOS](#macOS)

-There are two setup methods for Windows users.
-Choose one of the two options:
+Windows users can choose one of the two options below for setting up the script:

 * [WSL](#windows---wsl) (**RECOMMENDED**, a little tricky to install but easy to remove)
 * [Cygwin](#windows---cygwin) (More advanced, simple to install but difficult to remove)

 ## Linux/BSD

-No additional setup is required.
 Simply install `git`, `curl`, and `bash` (which is most likely installed) with your distro's package manager, then clone the repository and run the script:

 ```bash
 git clone https://github.com/brysonsteck/riibalanced-patcher.git